python-telegram-bot/python-telegram-bot/docs/source/index.rst

 .. include:: ../../README.rst

 ..
-The toctrees are hidden such that they don't reander on the start page but still include the contents into the documentation.
+The toctrees are hidden such that they don't render on the start page but still include the contents into the documentation.

 .. toctree::
    :hidden: